yousefelassal/quote-cron/README.md

 > He who conquers others is strong; He who conquers himself is mighty.

 > Always be yourself, express yourself, have faith in yourself, do not go out and look for a successful personality and duplicate it.

+> The lure of the distant and the difficult is deceptive.
+The great opportunity is where you are.